stIncMale/stincmale.github.io/_posts/2020-05-17-parallelism-vs-concurrency.markdown

 and the result of one instruction may be an operand for an instruction that is ordered after it in the same thread, but they may be partially executed in parallel nonetheless.

-The instruction set architectures (ISA) of modern CPUs usually follow reduced instruction set computer (RISC) approach.
+Instruction set architectures (ISA) of modern CPUs usually follow reduced instruction set computer (RISC) approach.
 Each instruction is processed in multiple steps common for all instructions and ideally taking one CPU cycle, e.g., fetch an instruction from memory, decode the instruction, execute the instruction, access memory, write the result into a register.
 A processing unit works on different steps of different instructions in parallel,